Calm is all nature as a resting wheel.

 That grief for which the senses still supply

 Fresh food; for only then, when memory

 Is hushed, am I at rest.
 My Friends! restrain

 Those busy cares that would allay my pain;

 Oh! leave me to myself, nor let me feel

 The officious touch that makes me droop again.

-Among the most phenomenol ways of nature is how it keeps everything in harmony.
-Everything serves one another and life goes on as a sacred entity.
+One of the most phenomenal ways of nature is how it keeps its innumerable children in harmony.
+All things serve one another and life goes on as a sacred dance.
 Days are made to toil and nights are made for rest.
 This harmony is what keeps the universe balanced and the wheel of life running smoothly.

 Title: Calm is All Nature As a Resting Wheel

 Birthplace of Writer: United Kingdom